JensJoschi/variability_timing/methods.md

 2) R² (conditional and marginal, library Mumin) and
 3) a plot of prediction + confidence intervals (which ignores random terms).

 I first tried with lme and lmer, but as the weighting proved problematic (lme and lmer do not do the correct weighting), I switched to the metafor package.
 This changed the reporting options, so I made a new list:
-0) a forest plot of the dose-response curve estimates (slope and mean timing),
+0) a forest plot of the dose-response curve estimates (slope and mean timing)
-1) the estimate of the latitude coefficient with confidence interval (Wald-Type, because profile loglik and bootstrap are not available in metafor),
+1) the estimate of the latitude coefficient with confidence interval (Wald-Type, because profile loglik and bootstrap are not available in metafor)
-2) I² + confidence interval,
+2) I² + confidence interval
-3) pseudo-R²,
+3) pseudo-R²
 4) and a plot of prediction + confidence intervals + credible intervals.

 In addition I did the same model with lme() to see if the results are similar.